-The cluster feature allows for two types of disk groups:
+Two types of disk groups are defined:

 - Private disk groups-belong to only one node.
 A private disk group is only imported by one system.
-Disks in a private disk group may be physically accessible from one or more systems, but actual access is restricted to one system only. - Cluster-shareable disk groups-shared by all nodes.
-A cluster-shareable (or shared) disk group is imported by all cluster nodes.
-Disks in a cluster-shareable disk group must be physically accessible from all systems that may join the cluster.
+Disks in a private disk group may be physically accessible from one or more systems, but access is restricted to one system only.
+The root disk group (rootdg) is always a private disk group. - Shared disk groups-shared by all nodes.
+A shared (or cluster-shareable) disk group is imported by all cluster nodes.
+Disks in a shared disk group must be physically accessible from all systems that may join the cluster.